Nazjara/Vacancies_Aggregator/README.md

 2. Find .war file in project's 'target' directory and move it to Tomcat directory 'webapps'
 3. Run Tomcat, open your browser and enter 'http://localhost:8080/Vacancies%20Aggregator/'
 4. Enjoy!

+P.S.
+Application was created and tested using browser Google Chrome.
+Correct working using other browsers is not proved.